7 Most Eco-Friendly Coffee Brewing Methods

 • Makes an entire pot of coffee

-• Can utilize eco-friendly filters
+• Can work with eco-friendly filters

 Cons